History of Białystok: Early years

 Białystok was, from 1945 until 1975, the capital city of the Białystok Voivodeship.
 After the 1975 administrative reorganization of the People's Republic of Poland, the city was the capital of the smaller Białystok Voivodeship which lasted until 1998.

 After the incorporation to the People's Republic of Poland, the formation of Białystok downtown (both restoration and redevelopment) took place under the influence of the architectural school of Tadeusz Tołwiński, whose student Ignacy Felicjan Tłoczek together with Stefan Zieliński were the authors of the general city plan of Bialystok which was approved in 1948.
 The works were preceded by a conference organized by the Ministry of Reconstruction and the Voivodeship of Białystok.
 The work lasted between May and December 1948.
 Another important general plan was drawn on behalf of the Spatial Regional Planning Directorate (Regionalna Dyrekcja Planowania Przestrzennego) by architects Stanisław Bukowski, Leszek Dąbrowski, Ignacy Tłoczek and Stefan Zieliński.

 The plans assumed that by 1979 the city will have around 200,000 residents.
 The development direction was directed towards Supraśl definitely against previous trends in the development of the eastern part of the city.
-Establishment of a river port, sewage collector and main communication route, which was to be the basis for using the potential of the river valley.
+Establishment of a river port, sewage collector and main transportation route, which was to be the basis for using the potential of the river valley.
 In the Jurowiec area, a river port with a nuisance industry center was planned based on the railway line leading there to Ełk.
 This center was to constitute the northwestern edge of the urban area.
 The Biała river valley was adopted as the basis for the directional development of the city (starting from Dojlid and ending at its mouth).
-The southern and western barriers to the city's development were to be forest areas, the airport in Krywlany and the swampy areas of Dojlidy.
+The southern and western barriers to the city's development were to be forest areas, the Krywlany Airfield and the swampy areas of Dojlidy.
 It was anticipated that in the west the city should not go beyond Słoboda (today's Nowe Miasto) and Starosielce-Bażantarnia to the north-east.

 The districts were divided into functional zones: Administrative and cultural center located on the baroque axis of Branicki Palace and the two streets perpendicular to it: Warszawska and Piwna (Skłodowska-Curei).
 A shopping and offices center located between Lipowa and Sienkiewicza streets.
-Industrial center in Antoniuk and Fabryczna Station and Nowem and residential districts located in Antoniuk, Bojary on the right side of the Biala river and Piaski on the left bank of the Biala River.
+Industrial center in Antoniuk and Fabryczna Station and Nowe Miasto and residential districts located in Antoniuk, Bojary on the right side of the Biala river and Piaski on the left bank of the Biala River.
 Recreation areas in the form of a forest in Pieczurki and Białostoczek, green areas along the Biała River.

-The city center was according to the plan the main communication axis (current Piłsudskiego Avenue and Branickiego Street) and an administrative center – stretching from the historical center with the Kościuszki Square and ending with a complex of administrative buildings located at the intersection of the palace axis with Piwna Street (nowadays Skłodowska-Curie Street).